Kiss nightclub fire: Investigation

 Based on an investigation and the accounts of survivors, the cause of the fire was found to be an illegal firework device that ignited the acoustic foam on the ceiling.

 Two co-owners of the nightclub and two members of the band were arrested and questioned by police.
 One of the owners of the nightclub, Elissandro Spohr, tried to commit suicide while still being treated at the hospital.
 However, one of the police officers guarding his room noticed the attempt and intervened.

-The state fire department found that the premises did not have enough emergency exits and was not authorized to use fireworks.
+The state fire department found that the premises did not have enough emergency exits and that the nightclub was not authorized to use fireworks.
 The fire department, however, did issue a permit for the club to operate.
 The permit stated that the club had two emergency exits.
 The fact that false information was used by the club and approved by the fire department resulted in a state investigation of the authorities responsible for supervising the nightclub, including the city hall and the fire department itself.
 It was also reported that the fire extinguishers in the club may have been artificial or were disabled at the time.

 On 30 January, the nightclub's owner deflected blame to "the whole country", as well as to architects and inspectors who were commissioned with ensuring the building's safety, according to his lawyer.
 By that time, the death toll was at least 235.
 The next day, officials inspected and closed more than 58 nightlife spots around the country as part of a crackdown on unsafe public spaces.

-Legal
+Legal proceedings

 On 2 April, two nightclub owners and two band members were charged with manslaughter.

 On 1 December 2021, eight years after the fire, trial by jury procedures against the two nightclub owners and two band members commenced.

-On 10 December 2021, the two nightclub owners were sentenced to 22 and 19 years in prison respectively and the band members were given a jail term of 18 years each.
+On 10 December 2021, the two nightclub owners were sentenced to 22 and 19 years in prison and the band members were given a jail term of 18 years each.
 However, on 3 August 2022, the verdict was overturned due to a flawed process of jury selection.